Provincial (Ontario) Corporation vs Federal (Canada) Corporation: What is the difference?

-|Some advantages of incorporating under the Ontario Business Corporations Act are:||Some advantages of incorporating under the Canada Business Corporations Act are:|
+What is the difference between a incorporating under the Ontario Business Corporations Act (OCBA) and incorporating under the Canada Business Corporations Act (CBCA)?

 For more information on the advantages and disadvantages of Provincial (Ontario) Corporation and a Federal (Canada) Corporation and for assistance in selecting your type of corporation, Contact Us to speak with one of our business lawyers.